 is 25/50 liability insurance policies

-The way the law is actually written in New York and in Vermont, is that it requires 25,000 per person and 50,000 per accident in coverage and that’s the minimum.
+The way the law is written in New York and Vermont, is that it requires 25,000 per person and 50,000 per accident in coverage and that’s the minimum.
 When lawyers or insurance adjusters talk about this, we sometimes refer to it as a 25/50 policy situation.